Q: What is the I Ching?

 Q: Where can I learn more about the I Ching?

-A: See our LINKS page for teachers and other materials.
+See our LINKS page for teachers and other materials.
 If you are interested in studying the Chinese text, one of the best resources is the Chinese Text Project.
 This group project includes James Legge’s I Ching translation and the original Chinese, with a parallel page providing pop-up dictionary and pronunciation for each character.
-The site provides dozens of other texts similarly formatted.
+The site provides dozens of other ancient texts similarly formatted.

 Other resources about the I Ching include: